 In addition to investment management fees, we charge other expenses to the investment funds.
-These expenses are for the operation of the funds and your plan.
-They include legal, safekeeping, brokerage, administration and audit fees and taxes.
-These expenses vary from year to year and from fund to fund.
-We deduct these other expenses, plus applicable taxes, from each investment fund on a valuation day before we calculate that fund's unit value.
+These expenses are for the operation of the investment funds and your policy.
+They include legal, safekeeping, brokerage, administration, audit fees and taxes.
+These expenses vary from year to year and from investment fund to investment fund.
+We deduct these other expenses, plus applicable taxes, from each investment fund on a valuation date, before we calculate that investment fund's unit value.